anchpop/wise_mans_haskell/book.md

 True :: Bool
 ```

 Ah yes, a `Bool`.
-Remember though, I said everything has a type, not just constants.
+But even functions have types!
 Let's write a function to test this, `addABang`, which takes a `String` and puts an exclamation mark at the end.

 ```haskell
 Prelude> addABang s = s ++ "!"